 The Colors of Hydrogen, Explained

-As a factor in mitigating climate change, renewable energy is critical to reducing greenhouse gas emissions that contribute to global warming.
+Renewable energy is critical to reducing greenhouse gas emissions contributing to climate change.
 Hydrogen is a renewable energy source that emits zero carbon emissions — only water vapor, electricity, and heat.
-Although it has many colorful descriptions, hydrogen itself is a colorless gas.
-The “color” assigned to hydrogen indicates how it was produced.

-So what exactly is the meaning behind each color of hydrogen?
-Today we’ll talk about the eight colors of hydrogen: their production methods, use cases, and our predictions for the future of hydrogen energy.
+So, what exactly is the meaning behind each color of hydrogen?
+Today, we’ll talk about the twelve colors of hydrogen, including their production methods, use cases, and our predictions for the future of hydrogen energy.

 Table of Contents